panzerdp/dmitripavlutin.com/content/posts/167-typescript-satisfies/index.md

 While most of the time you might be use TypeScript's type checking capabitilies on the background,

-## 1. Checking a value type: old way
+## 1. Conforming a value to a type: the old way

 Let's say that you have an object that represents some favorties movies: